This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 Scientifica Journal, referencing evidence from other studies state that there is evidence that several psychiatric conditions including schizophrenia may be associated with metabolic changes involving magnesium metabolism and magnesium is being investigated as an adjunct to some psych problems and low levels of magnesium along with elevated aluminum are seen in patient s with Parkinson’s ( source)

 Magnesium is required in many detoxification pathways in the body.
-It is necessary for neutralization of toxins and neutralizing overly acidic conditions that can arise in the body and glutathione the main bodies antioxidant requires magnesium to function.
+It is necessary for the neutralization of toxins and neutralizing overly acidic conditions that can arise in the body and glutathione the main body’s antioxidant requires magnesium to function.

 Ease asthmas symptoms